volkagames/envstruct/README.md

 ## Features

 - Nested Structures: Parse environment variables into nested Rust structures.
-- Custom Parsing: Create custom parsers for specialized types.
+- Custom Parsing: Create custom parsers for special types.
-- Prefix Support: Seamlessly handle environment variables with a common prefix.
+- Prefix Support: Handle environment variables with a common prefix.
-- Default Values: Set default values for environment variables when they aren't provided.
+- Default Values: Set default values for environment variables.
-- Error Handling: Receive detailed error messages to troubleshoot environment configuration issues effectively.
+- Error Handling: Get detailed error messages for troubleshooting.
-- Testing: benefit from a well-tested library with numerous test cases for reliability.
+- Testing: Well-tested library with many test cases.
-- Derive macros: Clean and readable thanks to darling crate
+- Derive Macros: Clean and readable code with derive macros.

-## Complex types
+## Complex Types

-- Dates and Times: Parse chrono::DateTime and chrono::NaiveDateTime types, allowing you to easily work with dates and times directly from your environment variables.
+- Dates and Times: Parse `chrono::DateTime` and `chrono::NaiveDateTime` types.
-- Durations: Parse duration from environment variables in human-readable formats, such as "1h", "30m", or "15s".
+- Durations: Parse durations like "1h", "30m", or "15s".
-- URLs: Parse url::Url to handle and validate URLs from your environment variables, ensuring they are well-formed and valid.
+- URLs: Parse `url::Url` to handle and validate URLs.
-- Regex Patterns: Parse regex::Regex to validate or match patterns directly from environment variables, allowing for dynamic regular expressions.
+- Regex Patterns: Parse `regex::Regex` for dynamic regular expressions.
-- File Paths: Parse std::path::PathBuf to work with file and directory paths, providing flexibility in file system operations.
+- File Paths: Parse `std::path::PathBuf` for file and directory paths.
-- Byte Sizes: Parse sizes like "10KB", "5MB", or "1GB" into u64 representing bytes, useful for memory-related configurations.
+- Byte Sizes: Parse sizes like "10KB", "5MB", or "1GB" into bytes.
-- JSON Values: Parse serde_json::Value for scenarios where you need to handle arbitrary JSON data from environment variables.
+- JSON Values: Parse `serde_json::Value` for arbitrary JSON data.
-- Collections: Parse std::collections::HashMap, std::collections::BTreeMap, and std::collections::HashSet directly from environment variables, key-value pairs are separated by ";", with each key and value separated by "=".
+- Collections: Parse `HashMap`, `BTreeMap`, and `HashSet` from environment variables.
-- Vec parse from environment variables, values can be separated by commas, allowing you to handle lists of items easily.
+- Vectors: Parse lists of items separated by commas.
-- EnvMap: Parse variables with a common prefix into a HashMap.
+- EnvMap: Parse variables with a common prefix into a `HashMap`.

-## Macro attributes
+## Macro Attributes

-- `name` - name of an environment variable which provides a field value.
+- `name`: Name of the environment variable for a field.
-- `default` - default value of a field if an environment variable doesn't exist.
-If the environment variable exist but has invalid value an error returns.
+- `default`: Default value if the environment variable doesn't exist.
-- `flatten` - allows to ignore the field name when collecting the full name of an environment variable
+- `flatten`: Ignore the field name when collecting the full name of an environment variable.
-- `with` - custom parser for field
+- `with`: Custom parser for a field.

 ## License